Cornmeal Porridge – A Blissful Vegan Breakfast (Quick and Gluten-Free)

 And just over this way are 22 Protein-Packed Vegetarian Breakfasts.

-- Pour milk into a saucepan over Medium-high heat
+- Pour milk into a saucepan over Medium-high heat.3 cup milk of choice

 - Lower heat and stir until porridge is thick and creamy.
 The porridge should cook for a total of 12-15 minutes.

-- Heat the berries in a pan or give a quick blast in the microwave.
+- Heat the berries in a pan or give a quick blast in the microwave.1 cup mixed berries, frozen

 - Spoon the porridge into bowls and then drizzle with fruits and fruity sauce.